tassa-yoniso-manasi-karoto/langkit/README.md

 | spleeter, sp                   | rather poor                 | very, very cheap 0.00027$/run       | MIT license |                                                                                                                                      |
 | elevenlabs, 11, el             | good                        | very, very expensive<br>1$/*MINUTE* | proprietary | Not fully supported due to limitations of their API (mp3 only) which desync the processed audio with the original.<br> **Requires an Elevenlabs API token.** <br> Does more processing than the others: noises are entirely eliminated, but it distort the soundstage to put the voice in the center.
 It might feel a bit uncanny in an enhanced track. |

+### Parrallelization / multi-threading built-in thanks to Go
+By default all CPU cores available are used.
+You can reduce CPU usage by passing a lower ```--workers``` value than the default.

+### Bulk / recursive directory processing
+...if you pass a directory instead of a mp4.
+The target and native language must be set using ```-l```, see tldr section.

 ## ...But why?
 There are plenty of good options already: [Language Reactor](https://www.languagereactor.com/) (previously Language Learning With Netflix), [asbplayer](https://github.com/killergerbah/asbplayer), [mpvacious](https://github.com/Ajatt-Tools/mpvacious), [voracious](https://github.com/rsimmons/voracious), subs2srs, online sentence banks, high quality premade Anki decks...